lyndon025/playtested/src/content/article/2023-02-02-what-if-comic-books-and-diablo-had-a-baby--superfuse---full-early-access-review.md

 ---
-title: "What if comic-books and Diablo had a baby | Superfuse - Full Early Access Review"
+author: lyndonguitar
+category: Review
-description: "There are a lot of ARPGs out there already, but what makes Superfuse unique is its cell-shaded comic-book art-style.
+description: There are a lot of ARPGs out there already, but what makes Superfuse unique is its cell-shaded comic-book art-style.
 It’s not just cell shaded graphics, because even the effects and texts are comic-book inspired.
 This is something that even Marvel and DC games have failed to utilize and capitalize on, considering they are comic-book franchises.
-Superfuse combines cell-shaded comic-book art style, looter elements, with some action packed hack ’n slash mechanics."
+Superfuse combines cell-shaded comic-book art style, looter elements, with some action packed hack ’n slash mechanics.
+featured: false
 pubDate: 2023-02-02
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "superfuse"]
+tags:
-featured: false
+- taptap
+- superfuse
-thumb: "/images/reviews/2023-02-02-what-if-comic-books-and-diablo-had-a-baby--superfuse---full-early-access-review-0.avif"
+thumb: /images/reviews/2023-02-02-what-if-comic-books-and-diablo-had-a-baby--superfuse---full-early-access-review-0.avif
+title: What if comic-books and Diablo had a baby | Superfuse - Full Early Access Review
 ---

 <div class="gallery">